 ARTICLE 2.
 The instant replay process operates under the fundamental assumption that the ruling on the field is correct.
-The replay official may reverse a ruling if and only if the video evidence (Rule 12-6-1-c) convinces him beyond all doubt that the ruling was incorrect.
+The replay official may overturn a ruling if and only if the video evidence (Rule 12-6-1-c) convinces the replay official beyond all doubt that the ruling was incorrect.
 Without such indisputable video evidence, the replay official must allow the ruling to stand.
 (Exception: Targeting rule 12-3-5-a)